Everything You Need To Know Before Booking A Blowout For Natural Hair

 Expect to spend more time and (possibly) more money.

 Like Stephen mentions above, choosing between a silk press and blowout will impact your time in the chair and how much you swipe when it's all said and done.
 Because a silk press requires straightening small sections of hair, you could spend 30-40 extra minutes at the salon, compared to a standard round-brush blowout.
 You can also expect to dish out extra cash for a silk press at most full-service salons.
-For perspective: A blowout at Stephen's Brooklyn space will cost you $65 USD, whereas a silk press starts at $90 USD.
+For perspective: A blowout at Stephen's Brooklyn space will cost you $65, whereas a silk press starts at $90.

 At some blowdry bars, tacking on the flat-iron won't influence the cost of your visit.
 "We never change the price or charge extra for the use of additional hot tools," says Julie Parks, lead Drybar stylist.
 "For some clients, a blowout is enough.
 Others might require getting the flat iron passed through the entire head — either way the price shouldn't change."